 Applicants must be full-time undergraduate students attending a four-year accredited college or university that offers courses leading to a degree in science or engineering.
 Applicants must be within two (2) years of earning a B.S. or a B.A. in a field of science and engineering, including life science and science education by the time the award is received.
 Scholarship awards are made in the fall, with applications accepted during the summer.

 Applications for Fall 2020 Awards will be accepted starting in early June 2020.

-Further details concerning eligibility and application requirements is available here.
+The Application Form, along with eligibility and application requirements, is available here.

 THE SCHOLARSHIP AWARDS